marmarek/qubes-translated/es/doc/external/troubleshooting/out-of-memory.md

 ---
 lang: es
 layout: doc
-permalink: /doc/out-of-memory/
+permalink: /es/doc/out-of-memory/
 redirect_from:
-- /en/doc/out-of-memory/
+- /es/doc/out-of-memory/
-- /doc/OutOfmemory/
+- /es/doc/OutOfmemory/
-- /wiki/OutOfmemory/
+- /es/wiki/OutOfmemory/
 ref: 168
 title: Memoria Insuficiente
+translated: 'yes'
 ---

 VMs (especially templates) use pre-allocated space.
 The default private storage max size is 2 GB, but it's very easy to increase as needed.
 If the disk is completely full, you will get an `Out of disk space` error that may crash your system because Dom0 does not have enough disk space to work.
 So it's good practice to regularly check disk space usage with the command `df -h` in dom0 terminal.